-My selection of PREMA as my racing partner for this year was based on its tremendous track record, heritage and ability to develop a driver in a complete sense.
+My selection of PREMA as my racing partner was based on its tremendous track record, heritage and ability to develop a driver in a complete sense.
 PREMA’s singular focus of developing and enhancing its drivers’ talents to help them reach the highest echelons of the sport is what sets it apart from the competition.
 I am pleased to have now raced for British, Dutch and Italian race teams gaining different experiences from each of them.

 In 2017 year my teammates were Mick Schumacher, Ferrari Academy Driver Guan Yu Zhou, and DTM Reserve Driver for Mercedes AGM, Maxi Gunther.

 2015 racing was all about learning, pushing for the best results and doing the best job I could to learn quickly to deliver a strong level of performance - rookie or not.
 In moving on in 2016, I looked to challenge for race wins and the consistency of results required to win a European F3 Championship title.

 We showed good speed at times in qualification and races, enough to deliver a higher championship finishing position, but ultimately did not show the consistency required as a team to deliver the championship win.

 It was a challenging but positive year and one where I developed my skills on and off track enormously.
-I have had my first race car wins and have been the youngest driver to achieve multiple wins and multiple pole positions.
+I had my first race car wins and was the youngest driver to achieve multiple wins and multiple pole positions.
 Racing with teammates Antoine Hubert, Harrison Newey and Pedro Piquet, I was the lead driver within the team in the overall standings, finishing with more points than all of my teammates combined.
 Nevertheless being disappointed with my final position in the standings showed me how far I've come in two seasons of car racing.

 I used this year as a fast-track learning experience to develop my skills to be the best I can be.
 You have to work hard and keep on learning to become the best.
 It doesn't always come easily.